 National Museum Belgrade – Yugoslav Modern Art

-There is one more important section in the National Museum in Belgrade that I would like to write about, which wasn’t there in the past.
-I saw it for the first time ever during my latest visit to the museum.
-The section that I am talking about is on Yugoslav modern art.
+There is one more important section in the National Museum in Belgrade that I’d like to write about, which wasn’t there in the past.
+I saw it for the first time during my latest visit to the museum.
+The section that I am talking about is Yugoslav modern art.

 In fact, it makes sense to add these paintings to the permanent collection.
-Thus, you can see the progression of Serbian art from medieval times, through the 18th and the 19th century paintings.
-You can also see the Serbian Impressionists and the Yugoslav 20th century art.
+Thus, you can see progression of the Serbian art from medieval times, through the 18th and the 19th century paintings.
+You can also see the Impressionists collection and Yugoslav 20th century art.

-Certainly, the story wouldn’t be complete without, at least, a mention of trends and achievements in the field of modern art.
+Certainly, the story of this museum wouldn’t be complete without a mention of trends and achievements in the field of the Yugoslav modern art.

 MODERATE MODERNISM OF THE 1950s